create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ### Properties

-#### **name**

-A string of the field name (e.g., "children").
-This property is read only.

 #### **accessType**

-Value from the X3DConstants object describing the accessType (e.g., "inputOnly").
+Value from the X3DConstants object describing the accessType (e.g., "X3DConstants.inputOnly").
 This property is read only.

 #### **dataType**

-Value from X3DConstants cobject describing the field's data type (e.g., "SFBool").
+Value from X3DConstants object describing the field's data type (e.g., "X3DConstants.SFBool").
+This property is read only.

+#### **name**

+A string of the field name (e.g., "children").
 This property is read only.

 ### Methods